-Today the Blockchain recognition as the Underlying distributed ledger technology is getting accepted and the Government organizations are focusing investing in the Blockchain Technology and has major investments planned across the country.
+Today the Blockchain recognition as the Underlying distributed ledger technology is getting accepted and the Government organizations are focusing and investing in the Blockchain Technology and has major investments planned across the country.

 According to the Government of India report on blockchain, the objective of the investment is in terms of reducing administration and transaction costs, obviating duplication and improving the accuracy of data, improving the speed and efficiency of transactions and detecting fraud.

 There are use cases for blockchain which include Know-Your-Customer (KYC), payment systems, Digital authentication of Certificates, Proof of ownership for digital content, storage and delivery, land registries, loan issuance & tracking, e-stamping, trade financing, Decentralized patient records of management, post-trade reporting, securities and commodities, and internal systems of financial service providers.